netascode/ansible-dc-vxlan/README.md

 [![Actions Status](https://github.com/netascode/ansible-dc-vxlan/workflows/CI/badge.svg)](https://github.com/netascode/ansible-dc-vxlan/actions)

-Ansible collection for configuring a VXLAN Fabric using Direct to Controller (DTC) workflows.

-This collection is driven by a service data model that describes the configured state of the VXLAN EVPN fabric.
-Users of this collection make changes to the service model data and then use the following roles in this collection to validate and push changes to the fabric.
+Ansible collection for configuring Cisco VXLAN/EVPN fabric using Cisco Nexus Dashboard Fabric Controller (NDFC).
+Utilizing a foundation of a data model, this collection simplifies the configuration of VXLAN fabrics by abstracting the automation and utilizing a data model that represents the desired state of the fabric.
+An operator utilizing this collection will only have to modify the configuration state in the data model instead of creating the modules and the associated parameters.

+This approach allows for a more consistent and repeatable configuration of VXLAN fabrics and is aligned with the methodology of infrastructure as code, where the configuration of NDFC would be saved in a version control system and managed as code.

+Infrastructure as code (IaC) is a DevOps methodology that uses code to manage and provision IT infrastructure, instead of manual procedures.
+IaC uses a descriptive coding language to automate provisioning servers, operating systems, network devices and more.
+The NetAsCode VXLAN EVPN collection allows you to configure, in easy to understand YAML, data structures with the intended configuration state of a VXLAN fabric using Cisco Nexus Dashboard Fabric Controller.

+The NetAsCode VXLAN collection provides the capability to create a declarative method of configuration of VXLAN for [Cisco Nexus](https://www.cisco.com/site/us/en/products/networking/cloud-networking-switches/index.html) datacenter solution utilizing [Cisco Nexus Dashboard](https://www.cisco.com/site/us/en/products/networking/cloud-networking/nexus-platform/index.html).
+This allows the separation of data from execution logic.
+With little to no knowledge about automation, you can instantiate a VXLAN EVPN fabric with this collection.

+This is achieved by creating YAML files that contain a pre-determined data schema that is translated into underlying Ansible modules and resources.
+The core Ansible collection is open source and available.
+The collection is designed to be used in a CI/CD pipeline, which allows you to establish a declarative method of configuration of VXLAN for Cisco Nexus datacenter solution.

+> **Note**: For complete support and additional capabilities, Cisco provides a profesional services capability under the Services as Code portfolio of services which can provide feature creation, end to end support and more.
+TAC support is provided for the underlying Ansible modules.

-### Roles
+## Roles

 * Role: [cisco.nac_dc_vxlan.validate](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/validate/README.md)
 * Role: [cisco.nac_dc_vxlan.dtc.create](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/create/README.md)
 * Role: [cisco.nac_dc_vxlan.dtc.deploy](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/deploy/README.md)
 * Role: [cisco.nac_dc_vxlan.dtc.remove](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/remove/README.md)

-### Quick Start Guide
+## Quick Start Guide

 The following quickstart repository is available to provide a step by step guide for using this collection

 [Quick Start Guide Repo](https://github.com/netascode/ansible-dc-vxlan-example)

 This collection is intended for use with the following release versions:

 * `NDFC Release 12.2.1` or later.

 <!--start requires_ansible-->
 ## Ansible version compatibility